GrCOTE7/apify-01-simple-request/README.md

-# Simple Request
+# Simple Request title from url

-Get page title from urls list
+Get page title from an urls list and result as table